nigel-smk/jupyter-starter/README.md

 1. choose the jupyter docker image that you want to use [from the jupyter docs](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html)
 2. paste the selected image name into the `build.env` config file
     - e.g. `JUPYTER_IMAGE=jupyter/scipy-notebook`
+3. uncomment the `JUPYTER_ENABLE_LAB` variable in `jupyter.env` if you want to run [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/getting_started/overview.html) instead of a classic Jupyter Notebook

 ## Startup
 1. review the `Makefile` targets